Chart Color Schemes

 Castle Hill - South's population is slightly older than the national pattern

 Castle Hill - South has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 years and Australia's median age of 38 years.
-The 45-54 age cohort is notably over-represented in Castle Hill - South at 14.2%, compared to the Greater Sydney average.
-Conversely, the 25-34 age group is under-represented at 9.0%.
-Between 2021 and the present, the population of 15 to 24-year-olds has grown from 11.9% to 13.8%, while the 75 to 84 cohort increased from 5.5% to 6.6%.
-During this period, the 25 to 34 age group declined from 10.2% to 9.0%, and the 5 to 14 group dropped from 14.8% to 13.7%.
-By 2041, demographic modeling projects significant changes in Castle Hill - South's age profile.
-The 85+ age cohort is expected to surge dramatically, increasing by 395 people (154%) from 256 to 652.
-Notably, the combined 65+ age groups are projected to account for 59% of total population growth, reflecting the area's aging demographic trend.
-Meanwhile, the 0 to 4 and 35 to 44 cohorts are expected to experience population declines.
+The 45-54 age cohort is notably over-represented in Castle Hill - South at 14.2%, compared to the Greater Sydney average, while the 25-34 age group is under-represented at 9.0%.
+Between 2021 and present, the 15 to 24 age group has increased from 11.9% to 13.8% of the population, and the 75 to 84 cohort has grown from 5.5% to 6.6%.
+Conversely, the 25 to 34 age group has declined from 10.2% to 9.0%, and the 5 to 14 age group has decreased from 14.8% to 13.7%.
+By 2041, demographic modeling suggests that Castle Hill - South's age profile will change significantly.
+The 85+ age cohort is projected to increase dramatically by 154%, from 256 to 652 people.
+Notably, the combined 65+ age groups are expected to account for 59% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 0 to 4 and 35 to 44 age cohorts are projected to experience population declines.